GibsonMarineElectrical/Offline-ready-commissioning-toolkit/software/GME-RDPDisc/README.md

 # RDP Disconnect Watcher (GME-RDPDisc)

 Lightweight Windows background monitor that clears abandoned RDP sessions before they starve headless systems of RAM.
-Designed for kiosks, IPCs, remote support servers, and other unattended hosts bundled with the Offline-ready commissioning toolkit.
+Designed for kiosks, IPCs, remote support servers and other unattended hosts bundled with the Offline-ready commissioning toolkit.

-`GME-RDPDisc/` ships the scheduled task that polls `qwinsta`, journals memory snapshots, and uses `rwinsta` to release sessions that stay disconnected past the grace window.
+`GME-RDPDisc/` ships the scheduled task that polls `qwinsta`, journals memory snapshots and uses `rwinsta` to release sessions that stay disconnected past the grace window.
 It has been verified stable for three straight days on a headless Windows 10 build, consistently recovering roughly 1024 MB for every abandoned session and returning available RAM to ~4.9 GB after each cleanup.

 ## What problem it solves
-- Disconnected (`Disc`) RDP sessions stay logged in, continue to own ~1024 MB of RAM per user on the reference Windows 10 headless build, and accumulate indefinitely.
+- Disconnected (`Disc`) RDP sessions stay logged in, continue to own ~1024 MB of RAM per user on the reference Windows 10 headless build and accumulate indefinitely.
 - Manual cleanup via `rwinsta` is error-prone and rarely executed.
 - Excess abandoned sessions can drive memory pressure and instability over time.

-The watcher polls sessions, applies a grace period, and resets only stale user sessions.
+The watcher polls sessions, applies a grace period and resets only stale user sessions.
 Each cleanup is logged together with a memory snapshot for auditing.

 ## How it works
 1. **Session monitoring**